 ORMC’s Antepartum Unit’s nursing staff cares for expectant moms who are experiencing complications during their pregnancy that require hospitalization.
 This 11-bed unit is equipped with comfortable private rooms and specialized equipment to monitor complicated pregnancies.
-This unit is supported by ORMC’s high-risk pregnancy physicians Jorge D. Blanco, Joseph P. Bruner, Byron D. Elliott and Joseph N. Bottalico
+This unit is supported by ORMC’s high-risk pregnancy physicians Kenneth Higby, Joseph P. Bruner, Byron D. Elliott and Joseph N. Bottalico

 Labor, Delivery and Recovery